fluxninja/aperture/docs/content/get-started/integrations/auto-scale/kubernetes/kubernetes.md

 To get started with auto-scaling in Kubernetes, [install Aperture Agent](get-started/installation/agent/kubernetes/daemonset) on your Kubernetes cluster.
 The Agent needs certain permissions to discover scalable resources and perform auto-scale.
-The default installation mode via the Aperture Operator should take care of creating the necessary roles and permissions for Aperture Agent.
+The default installation mode using the Aperture Operator should take care of creating the necessary roles and permissions for Aperture Agent.

 ## Preview Discovered Control Points